Elaine-Yuetong/W1_model/LOSS_PROVISIONS-LITIGATION_CONTINGENCIES.md

 **Filing lag:** 40 days after quarter-end for 10-Q; 60 days for 10-K. Same as all periodic filing metrics.
 8-K disclosures available within 4 business days of event.
 The gap between Mode 2 event occurrence and 8-K filing (up to 4 business days) is the minimum detection lag for real-time events.

-**Interaction with EBITDA Margin Trend and Leverage:** When a large provision charge appears, it simultaneously triggers alerts in Loss Provisions, EBITDA Margin Trend, and Leverage/Coverage.
+**Interaction with EBITDA Margin Trend and Leverage:** When a large provision charge appears, it simultaneously triggers alerts in Loss Provisions, EBITDA Margin Trend, and Leverage/Coverage — See LEVERAGE.md → Section "Signal Timing", INTEREST_COVERAGE.md → Section "Signal Timing", and EBITDA_MARGIN_TREND.md → Section "Signal Timing" — cross-reference those metric alerts when provision charge is identified as cause; add correlation note to all affected metric outputs.
 The system should correlate these alerts and identify the common cause: "Leverage ratio deterioration in [period] attributed to $X million litigation provision charge — operational metrics unaffected."
 This cross-metric correlation is a Phase 3 capability requiring the LLM layer to identify the provision charge as a specific income statement item.

 ---